Imaging for Rheumatoid Arthritis: An Overview

 Hand

 Rheumatoid arthritis commonly involves the hand and wrist.
 Some of the earliest radiographic findings include soft tissue swelling and loss of bone mineralization centered about the joints.
-Erosions can occur about any joint but are especially common in the metacarpophalangeal joints of the hand and well as throughout the small carpal bones of the wrist.
-Later changes include deformity of the hands with subluxations of the joints and "swan-neck" and "boutonniere" deformities with flexion and hyperextension of the joints of the fingers, respectively.
+Erosions can occur about any joint but are especially common in the metacarpophalangeal joints of the hand and well as throughout the small bones of the wrist.
+Later changes include deformities of the hands with subluxations of the joints and "swan-neck" and "boutonniere" deformities with flexion and hyperextension of the joints of the fingers, respectively.
 When obtaining standard posteroanterior radiographs of the hand, the hand is placed flat on the table; sometimes, if subluxations are present, these can reduce with this maneuver.
-Special views obtained at Hospital for Special Surgery include a Norgaard or ball catcher's view.
-The Norgaard or ballcatcher's view allows the hands to be imaged in their normal resting state, making subluxations more visible.
-In addition, a small bone in the wrist called the pisiform can also be seen clearly with this view.
+Special views obtained at HSS include the Norgaard or ball catcher's view which allows the hands to be imaged in their normal resting state, making subluxations more visible.
+In addition, a small joint in the wrist called the pisiform-triquetral joint can also be seen clearly with this view.

 Knee

-As in all joints affected by rheumatoid arthritis, in the knee, there is uniform cartilage loss.
+In the knee, as in all joints affected by rheumatoid arthritis, there is uniform cartilage loss.
 All three joint compartments of the knee (medial, lateral & patello-femoral compartments) are uniformly affected.
-At Hospital for Special Surgery, we routinely obtain AP radiographs of the knee with the patient weight bearing to optimally observe early cartilage loss or laxity.
-If the knee is imaged not weightbearing, the lucent joint space in the knee can appear normal, even if there is severe cartilage loss.
-Osteophytes (or bone spurs) are not typical in rheumatoid arthritis, as opposed to osteoarthritis.
-Erosions and subchondral cysts, however, are often seen around the knee in cases of rheumatoid arthritis.
+At Hospital for Special Surgery, we routinely obtain AP radiographs of the knee with the patient weight bearing to optimally observe early cartilage loss by identifying areas of joint narrowing.
+If the knee is not imaged weightbearing, the lucent joint space in the knee can appear normal, even if there is severe cartilage loss.
+Erosions and subchondral cysts are often seen around the knee in cases of rheumatoid arthritis.
 Large joint effusions, synovial thickening and inflammation and joint outpouches like a Baker's cyst are very common.
 These fluid corrections are easily visualized with ultrasound or MRI.

 Cervical Spine